deobald/notes/die-standing-up.md

 "Die Standing Up" is not literal.
 It is hard to die standing up, working to better the world, if you're dying of stage 4 cancer.
 The concept of "standing up" has more to do with how we live up until the point of death, or near-death, and how we perceive death along the way.

-The image is rather the opposite of wounds-on-the-back, seen in battle when our protagonist cowers and flees.
+The image is rather the [[opposite]] of wounds-on-the-back, seen in battle when our protagonist cowers and flees.
 To stand up is to face our difficulties head-on.

 ## Cross-cutting Concepts

 Some concepts cut across the entirety of our existence when we model it in terms of health and well-being.
-I've called these out below as "Spectrums", "The Self->Others Spectrum (Self Support to Service)", "Maturity Models", "Dependency Models", and "Self Experiment".
+I've called these out below as "Spectrums", "The Self->Others Spectrum (Self Support to Service)", "Maturity Models", "Dependency Models", and "[[Self Experiment]]".

 ### The Spectrums